dtcenter/ufs-case-studies/docs/source/2019HaloweenStorm.rst

       Surface gust (m/s) valid at 00z 1 Nov 2019

-    * GFS.v16.0.10 did not capture the surface gust at the Great Lakes Region, accompanied by a faster-moving and narrower trough compared with GFS_ANL.
+    * GFS.v16.0.10 does not capture the surface gust at the Great Lakes Region, accompanied by a faster-moving and narrower trough compared with GFS_ANL.

 ====================================